How to Install a KVM Guest OS from the Command-Line

 2. Install KVM Guest OS from the Command-Line

-How to Install a KVM Guest OS from the Command-Line virt-install
+How to Install a KVM Guest OS from the Command-Line - Install Start

 Follow the standard installation procedure for the guest operating system.
 Complete the installation process by selecting a language, keyboard, location, creating partitions, configuring user and password, and so on.